IntAlert/facebook-page-scaper/README.md

 We currently do this analysis by hand and need a quick and robust tool to replace.

-The page we will initially scrapte is: https://www.facebook.com/unheardvoices.intalert/
+The page we will initially scrape is: https://www.facebook.com/unheardvoices.intalert/

 ## Component: Scaper
 Everytime the scraper runs it will incrementally append new posts and comments in its database.